 The colour range combines sensitive, optimistic tones.
 The palette extends from a velvety mouse-grey, delicate lime green, cloudy white and dark topaz to a romantic shade of rose, from light almond to a red tone and soft, airy sky blue.
 The materials reflect the refined composure: porcelain, glass, fine papers, handmade objects and surprising new interpretations of old craftsmanship.
 This is complemented by the delicate interplay of transparency, gold and brass lustre.

-"spirited response" - focus on sustainability
+"spirited response" - focus on sustainability: original, creative and unconventional

 Not a trend, but a necessity.
 This style world presents attractive alternatives and unconventional solutions that focus on zero waste, a circular economy and up & recycling.
 Here the emphasis shifts to the arrangement of the home office for job and school.
 The design is handcrafted, creative, cheerful, colourful and uncomplicated.
 Organic forms and eye-catching, illustrative designs reminiscent of the 1960s have a strong impact.
 Hand written or drawn print motifs, childlike sketches and ideas with an improvisational character round off the original style.